Metaculus Help: Spread the word

 For the purpose of this question, emulation is defined by the success criteria of this question.

 To be successfully resuscitated, the patient must be determined by at least three recognized medical experts (M.D. or PhD in Biology, Neuroscience or equivalent level of education), each of whom is independent of the cryonics organisation responsible for the patient, to be conscious, alert and responsive to questions for at least 12 hours at some point within a year and a day after midnight on the date that the attempt to revive them is made.
-Should the successful revival be obvious be startlingly obvious (to be judged by the metaculus community at large), these conditions need not be fulfilled.
+Should the successful revival be startlingly obvious (to be judged by the metaculus community at large), these conditions need not be fulfilled.

 Metaculus help: Predicting